Skip to main content

 My primary area of research is language variation and change, focusing on structural phenomena in the Romance Languages.
 More generally, I investigate the forces that shape language use and the subsequent effect that these forces have on how language evolves.
 The most recent extension of this research involves analyzed data from social media for evidence of language change.
 I am also involved in work related to Spanish/Quechua contact.
 For a…

 (Ph.D.
-University of Iowa, 2010) Research (my ORCID) I am associate professor of Hispanic linguistics specializing in syntax.
-This means that I study sentence structure and word order.
+University of Iowa, 2010) Research (my ORCID) Effective August 2024, I have been promoted to the rank of Professor.
+I specialize in syntax, which means that I study sentence structure and word order.
 In my research, I seek to discover insight on how language structure is represented within the human mind—in monolinguals as well as bilinguals/multi-linguals.
-I do this by focusing on a variety of constructions in language.
-My current research…
+I do this by focusing on a variety of constructions in language. …

 Pilar Chamorro's research focuses on the semantic and pragmatic contribution of temporal, aspectual, and modal expressions across languages.
 She is also interested in the semantics of plurals, the mass/count distinction, and quantification.
 She has done fieldwork on Spanish, Galician and Portuguese (Romance) since 2007, and on Malayalam (Dravidian) since 2013.
 Since 2015, she has been doing fieldwork on Tenetehára (Tupi-Guarani) in Brazil…